 The first thing you need to do with a blocked drain is to remove the drain cover and assess the extent of the blockage.
 Is it spilling over the top or is it out of sight?
 Does this look like a job you can tackle, or do you need to call in an engineer?

 Assessing the extent of the blockage is a good first indicator on the next steps to follow.
-If your drain is severely overflowing and it becomes apparent that the blockage is too complex to remove or there is more than one blockage, waste no time in contacting Kent Drainage.
+If your drain is severely overflowing and it becomes apparent that the blockage is too complex to remove or there is more than one blockage, waste no time in contacting KD Drainage.

 2. Use a drainage rod